mahalo1984/TourOfHeroesWithMongoDb/README.md

 ```
 ng build -prod
 ```
+while at the root of the heroes-app folder.

 The resulting dist folder that is produced from this command was copied to the heroes-server folder and renamed 'public'.
+To run the build command yourself, you will have to globally install angular-cli using npm.

-You can run this project by entering the heroes-server folder and typing:
+You can run the production version of this project by entering the heroes-server folder and typing:

 ```
+> npm install
-node app.js
+> node app.js
 ```

-You can access the program by loading up a browser and visiting:
+and then accessing the program by loading up a browser and visiting:

 http://localhost:3333